isomerpages/singhealth-gkps/_practices/Practices for WPSD.md

 * Empower patients and families to be actively involved in their own health care and in the improvement of safety of health care.
 * Advocate urgent action on patient and family engagement, aligned with the Global Patient Safety Action Plan 2021–2030, to be taken by all partners.

-Please click [here](https://for.sg/wpsd-bestpractices) to share best practices for 2023 World Patient Safety Day.
+Please click [here](https://for.sg/wpsd-bestpractices) to share practices for 2023 World Patient Safety Day.